To really see all of San Francisco, you need more than 48 hours.

 The Stinking Rose, located in San Francisco and Beverly Hills, is a restaurant dedicated to garlic.
 While some beleive it is “touristy”, I got it on good authority from locals that they enjoy the joint as well.

 While every plate that passed looked like a huge portion of deliciousness, we ordered the standard: the bagna calda (garlic in a hot tub) and 40 clove chicken, which is exactly what it sounds like.

 Garlic roasted until it loses potency, but not flavor, and is easily spreadable on a slice of bread.
 Don’t miss the garlic ice cream.
 Trust me.

 The Stinking Rose is down near Fisherman’s Wharf, so if you like to people watch and sightsee, head back down that way and grab a bowl of clam chowder served in a sourdough bowl.
-If not, head back to the Four Seasons for a nap before dinner at MKT.
+If not, head back to the Four Seasons for a nap.

 If you do plan to see Alcatraz on your visit, buy tickets far in advance and try to get one of the first boats out.
 Getting tickets day-of can be challenging, if not impossible, and waiting in line for 2 hours is a huge waste of time.

 If not, hop back on the Big Bus to visit the artist neighborhood of Haight Ashbury, Golden Gate Park and the Japanese Tea Garden or the Mission district, where the American burrito trend started.

 A lesser known place to visit are the Sutro Baths.
 Now in ruins, you can walk down to the first public bathing area.